usesquirrel/gpt-browser/README.md

 ### Prerequisites

-- Node.js 18+ and npm/yarn
+- Node.js 18+ and pnpm
 - OpenAI API key with access to GPT-5-nano, GPT-5-mini, and GPT-Image-1
+- Gemini API key (optional, for Gemini image generation)
 - Vercel account (for Blob storage and deployment)
 - PostHog account (optional, for analytics)